Step 1 Self-Assessment Week

 Ready to conquer on exam day

-Manage your remaining prep with detailed study recommendations based on your personal needs.
+Manage your remaining prep with personalized study recommendations based on your performance.

-Reserve your spot by February 8 and get your classmates to join the big event!
+Reserve your spot and get your classmates to join the big event!

-It begins!
-You've got 10 days to take the self-assessment and complete all 4 blocks.
+Once it begins, you've got 10 full days to complete all 4 blocks.